Chalarangelo/30-seconds-of-code/README.md

 ### average

-Returns the average of an of two or more numbers.
+Returns the average of two or more numbers.

 Use `Array.reduce()` to add each value to an accumulator, initialized with a value of `0`, divide by the `length` of the array.